belyaev-mikhail/icfpc2015/README.txt

 The WindowsFormsApplication1 thing is my cool (but sloppy) visualizer employing the core of my F# solution.
 It's in C# and uses WindowsForms so probably won't work on non-windows system.
 I really don't know, never used this languages before.

-Feel free to concact me at pindragon@yandex.ru Sincerely yours, Mikhail Beliaev aka team Summerscream)
+Feel free to concact me at belyaev at kspt.icc dot spbstu.ru Sincerely yours, Mikhail Beliaev aka team Summerscream)